Social Sustainability

 • Disability Awareness – Across our APAC and ANZ offices, we have partnered with local organizations like Scope Australia, the Autism Resource Centre in Singapore and i-dArt in Hong Kong to raise funds and awareness for artists with different abilities by auctioning their artwork.

 • Environment – During the construction of 150ORR in Bengaluru, we funded the construction of washrooms in schools and launched our “One for Each Tree” initiative, a pledge to plant one tree in and around Bengaluru for every employee of the firm in India by 2025, to help restore the city's green cover.
+In Dallas, we partnered with the Katy Trail to support the regular upkeep and maintenance of trail functions.
+The Katy Trail serves as a sustainable mode of travel and provides access to nature in Downtown Dallas.

 • Health and Safety – We hosted public events focused on cycling safety in London and engaged our construction workers in both London and Bengaluru with health camps.